 It’s possible to pick up a ferry leaving to Isla Mujeres from Playa Tortugas or Playa Caracol.
 Ferries are run by Ultramar, so the service is just as good as that of ferries that leave from Puerto Juarez.
 However, rides are less frequent – but still plenty!
-There are 8 daily ferries from Playa Tortugas (the first one runs at 9:00 am and the last one at 5:45 pm) and 7 from Playa Caracol (the first one is at 10:30 am and the last one at 5:30 pm).
+There are 9 daily ferries from Playa Tortugas (the first one runs at 9:00 am and the last one at 5:45 pm) and 7 from Playa Caracol (the first one is at 10:30 am and the last one at 5:30 pm).

 Ferries are a bit more expensive than those leaving from Puerto Juarez (but not so expensive to justify traveling all the way to Puerto Juarez to save money on the ride!), so it’s much more convenient to head to one of these two ferry terminals if you are staying in the Zona Hotelera.
 All you have to do is hop on a bus and tell them which of the departure points you’re heading to.The bus driver will tell you where to get off.

 Child – MXN 186 ($9.6 USD)